LazorKit LogoLazorKit

 Future model

-- Fee configurability: Protocol fees will shift from fixed to configurable based on execution type
+• Fee configurability: protocol fees shift from fixed to configurable based on execution type

-- Protocol token: A token will be introduced for governance, fee settlement, and Paymaster staking — details TBD
+• Protocol token: introduced for governance, fee settlement, and Paymaster staking — distribution weighted by FeeRecord data

 Current Status